slact/nchan/README.md

   context: server, location, if
   > Set the EventSource `event:` line to this value.
 When used in a publisher location, overrides the published message's `X-EventSource-Event` header and associates the message with the given value.
 When used in a subscriber location, overrides all messages' associated `event:` string with the given value.

-- **nchan_longpoll_multipart_omit_separator**
+- **nchan_longpoll_multipart_response** `[ off | on | raw ]`
   arguments: 1
   default: `off`
   context: server, location, if
-  > A hack to omit the multipart separator in longpoll-multipart responses.

-- **nchan_longpoll_multipart_response**
-  arguments: 1
-  default: `off`
-  context: server, location, if
-  > Enable sending multiple messages in a single longpoll response, separated using the multipart/mixed content-type scheme.
+  > when set to 'on', enable sending multiple messages in a single longpoll response, separated using the multipart/mixed content-type scheme.
 If there is only one available message in response to a long-poll request, it is sent unmodified.
 This is useful for high-latency long-polling connections as a way to minimize round-trips to the server.
+When set to 'raw', sends multiple messages using the http-raw-stream message separator.

 - **nchan_publisher** `[ http | websocket ]`
   arguments: 0 - 2